Ramneek82810/DigitRecognizer-CNN/README.md

 - Train the Model: Start by training the CNN on the MNIST dataset.

--Run the App: Use Pygame to draw digits and see predictions in action.
+- Run the App: Use Pygame to draw digits and see predictions in action.

 -Enhance and Experiment: Try different CNN architectures or add new features to the app!